prateeksha9/Speech-emotion-recognition-with-LSTM-CNN-model/README.md

 * Better augmentation and balancing strategies

 This project demonstrates the complexity of SER tasks and the importance of robust modeling techniques for real-world emotion recognition applications.

----

-If you'd like, I can also prepare:

-* A “How to Run” section
-* Folder structure
-* Training instructions
-* Environment setup section

-Just tell me.